 How long does this stuff last, and when do you know if your shaving cream has gone off?
-Is it okay to still use it if it has become a little funky?
+Is it okay to still use it if it has become funky?

 In this guide, we will run you through how long shaving cream lasts.
-What ingredients are used to preserve the shelf life of the cream and tips to help you extend that life?
+What ingredients are used to preserve the shelf life of the cream, and what tips help you extend that life?

 Want to know if shaving cream goes bad?
 Read on and find out.

 Yes, shaving creams do contain preservatives.
 These act to extend the life of the product and could be any of the following :

 Since its discovery in the 1950s, phenoxyethanol has grown in popularity as a preservative.
 Though naturally occurring, the phenoxyethanol used in cosmetics, such as shaving cream, is synthetic.

 DMDM Hydantoin is a compound that provides small amounts of formaldehyde to your shaving cream.
 Formaldehydes act as a preservative to extend the life of your shaving cream.

 A compound that is safe in small doses.
 As a preservative, iodopropynyl butylcarbamate keeps mold at bay and helps maintain the white color of shaving foam.

 When used in cosmetics and grooming products, sodium benzoate slows down the product’s deterioration.
 It also provides a fragrance to your shaving cream.

 Another benefit of this chemical is that it is a preservative, stopping fungi and bacteria from growing.